shleecs/DrTMO_unofficial_pytorch/README.md

 Training source / loss implementation / dataloader ...

 ## Dataset
-The hdr dataset was collected by referring to the following paper(HDR image reconstruction from a single exposure using deep CNNs, SIGGRAPH ASIA 2017). http://hdrv.org/hdrcnn/material/sga17_supplementary.pdf
+The hdr datasets were collected by referring to the following paper(HDR image reconstruction from a single exposure using deep CNNs, SIGGRAPH ASIA 2017). http://hdrv.org/hdrcnn/material/sga17_supplementary.pdf

 ## Results